 1 litre full cream Cow Milk

-2 tbsp Lemon Juice mixed in two to three table spoons of water
+2 tbsp Lemon Juice mixed in two table spoons of water

 1.5 to 2 litres of Water